 - the need to reduce the number of Indigenous people in the child protection and criminal justice systems.

-LSS has a disproportionate number of legal aid clients who are Indigenous compared to the population.
-The RAP will guide LSS’s work both in advancing reconciliation and ensuring that legal aid services better meet the needs of Indigenous peoples in BC.
+Legal Aid BC has a disproportionate number of clients who are Indigenous compared to the population.
+The RAP will guide our work both in advancing reconciliation and ensuring that legal aid services better meet the needs of Indigenous peoples in BC.
 The strategies set out in the plan are organized under three pillars: Education, Equity, and Empowerment.
-These pillars are foundational to advancing reconciliation within LSS, the legal system, and the country as a whole.
+These pillars are foundational to advancing reconciliation within Legal Aid BC, the legal system, and the country as a whole.